ropensci/stats19/README.md

 [document](http://data.dft.gov.uk/road-accidents-safety-data/Brief-guide-to%20road-accidents-and-safety-data.doc)
 provided by the UK’s Department for Transport (DfT).

-The raw data is provided as a series of `.csv` files that are stored in dozens of `.zip` files.
-Finding, reading-in and formatting the data for research can be a time consuming process subject to human error.
+The raw data is provided as a series of `.csv` files that contain integers and which are stored in dozens of `.zip` files.
+Finding, reading-in and formatting the data for research can be a time consuming process subject to human error. **stats19** speeds up these vital but boring and error-prone stages of the research process with a single
-**stats19** speeds up these vital but boring and error-prone stages of the research process with a single function: `get_stats19()`.
+function: `get_stats19()`.
 By allowing public access to properly labelled road crash data, **stats19** aims to make road safety research more reproducible and accessible.

 For transparency and modularity, each stage can be undertaken seperately, as documented in the [stats19